Tis the season to be sneezin' - and it's no laughing matter for singers and public speakers!

 - Use prevention... avoid allergens as much as possible.
 Common sense, but I can't tell you how many of my highly suceptible people who have animals to which they are allergic!
 Clean house... wash and replace filters, pillows, throws, etc. Get air purifiers in your house... at least in your bedroom!
 Some come with not only true HEPA filters but also ionizers and UV light to disinfect the air.

 - Minimize your use of over-the-counter (OTC) remedies that can dry you out.
 Again, try these things out when you don't have an important performance scheduled and notice how they affect your voice when you talk or sing.
 In an emergency gig situation, prescription steroid nasal sprays work but can be addictive.
 If you use steroids, count on going on voice rest after the gig you need them for.

 - Using throat pain anesthetic sprays is NOT a good idea for performance.
 There are several reasons, the main one is that the numbness can fool you into thinking you can push your wounded voice so hard you sustain lasting vocal damage.

 - Rest your voice as much as possible.
 GET SOME GOOD SLEEP!
 And try not to sleep on your back, allowing post nasal drip to coat your throat tissues all night.
 Sleep on your side.

-- Warm your voice up with best form of exercises and use great vocal technique!
+- Warm your voice up with correct form exercises and use great vocal technique!
 When you do as I teach and pull instead of push your voice, you will be using breath support/control balance that will keep you from excessively winding and drying out the edges of your vocal cords.
 Your throat should also not get tight.

 - And finally... deal with the root of your allergy issue.
 There are alternative health remedies that really work such as acupuncture and progressive types of allergy shots (ask your doctor about these).